jeengland/c4ads-sanctions-explorer-parser/README.md

 ## Usage
 Once everything has been installed, you have two options for running the parser:

 * Load all the CSV files into a folder named "data" within the parser directory and run `npm run parser` in the command line.
-Make sure to __only__ load CSV files into the directory or it will break the parser as it exists right now.

 * `npm run parser` accepts a folder location (relative or exact) as an argument.
-Once again this __must__ be a folder with only CSV files or it will break the parser.

-Either way, the parser will output the files as JSON in the "json" folder within the parser directory.
+Either way, the parser will convert the __.csv__ files in the target directory and output the files as JSON in the "json" folder within the parser directory.
 The files will have the same name as they started with, only the file type and extension will change.